adam-rumpf/matlab-scipy-examples/README.md

 ## Contents

 This repo contains a variety of directories, each of which includes two files: a MATLAB `.m` file and a Python `.py` file.
-The two files are meant to correspond to each other, and to show how the same set of steps can be accomplished in each program.
+The two files are meant to correspond to each other (line-for-line where possible), and to show how the same set of steps can be accomplished in each program.
 The following examples are included:

 * **Logistic Map:** Numerically generating the bifurcation diagram for the [logistic map](https://en.wikipedia.org/wiki/Logistic_map).
 * **Lorenz System:** Numerically solving the [Lorenz system](https://en.wikipedia.org/wiki/Lorenz_system) and plotting the resulting curve in 3D space.